mrkjesus2/Frogger-Clone/README.md

 # Mark's Frogger Clone

 ## Installation
 Download the zip file and extract it.
-Run a local webserver and open index.html.
+Open index.html in your browser.
 Play to your heart's content.
 Alternatively you can [play it here](http://mrkjesus2.github.io/project-3-arcade-game).

 ## Gameplay
 Use your keyboard to move the character around to screen while avoiding enemies.
 There are some powerups available for you: